 Description of Railway Project

 [Note: Description of the Project shall be given by the Authority in detail together with explanatory drawings (where necessary) to explain the Authority’s requirements precisely in order to avoid subsequent changes in the Scope of the Project.
 The particulars that must be specified in this Schedule-B are listed below as per the requirements of the Technical Specifications and Standards for construction and maintenance of Permanent Works, signalling and telecommunication works and overhead equipment.
 If any standards, specifications or details are not given in the concerned manuals, the minimum design/construction requirements shall be specified in this Schedule.
 In addition to these particulars, all other essential project specific details, as required, should be provided in order to define the Scope of the Project clearly and precisely.].

+The data and information related to L-section/ Geo technical data provided are indicative and for guidance only.
+These should be rechecked, verified and modified by conducting site investigation to suit the site conditions.
+Site Investigation should include but not limited to topographical survey, hydrological survey and geotechnical surveys etc. Any change on account of existing ground conditions/ground levels mentioned in L-Section/Alignment/ESPs shall not be considered as Change of Scope.
+For avoidance of doubt, it is clarified that the existing ground conditions/ground levels are to be validated by bidders before bid and hence no change on this account is payable.

 1. Construction of Civil and Track Works